 About Us

 The John Carter Brown Library is at once a physical site and a digital space.
 Americana is the digital door to the library, named for the word chiseled in the limestone above the front door of the library’s 1904 building.
-The JCB’s collection of books, maps, prints and more all focused on the early Americas reside both in the building on George Street, at the corner of the campus green at Brown University, and in this digital location.
+The JCB’s collection of books, maps, prints and more, all focused on the early Americas, reside both in the building on George Street, at the corner of the campus green at Brown University, and in this digital location.

-Americana also reimagines the future of digital collections and metadata by creating an information virtuous circle: the research platform provides users with digital curatorship tools that allows them to create their own pathways into the collection; in turn, users' creations enriches our shared knowledge about the library collections and the histories of the early Americas.
+Americana insists on the deep connection between the two library spaces and the two iterations of our holdings, the physical and the digital.
+This research platform also provides you, our readers, with the tools to curate your own pathways through the collection.
+In turn, your collections enrich our shared knowledge about the library collections and the histories of the early Americas.

 To develop Americana, the JCB partnered with Fabrique, a creative studio in the Netherlands.
 Americana was realized with generous support, beginning with an early grant from the Mellon Foundation.